OrangeSpyderMan/inkplate10-weather-cal/server/README.md

-It installs the small host-side dependencies `skopeo` and `whiptail` when they are missing, queries the public GHCR package, offers versioned release images before the `main` and `next` branch images, resolves and pins the host-specific AMD64 or ARM64 manifest digest, and records that digest in the container description.
-Downloads use a temporary file, require Skopeo to preserve the digest, and are moved into the user-selected Proxmox `vztmpl` cache only after verification.
-Cached archives are re-verified before reuse.
+It installs the small host-side dependencies `skopeo` and `whiptail` when they are missing, queries the public GHCR package, offers versioned release images before the `main` and `next` branch images, resolves and pins the host-specific AMD64 or ARM64 source manifest digest, and records that digest in the container description.
+Downloads use that immutable source digest and a temporary file.
+Skopeo explicitly converts the registry's Docker v2 manifest to an OCI manifest because PVE's importer requires an OCI media type in the archive index; this conversion necessarily gives the local manifest a different digest.
+Before an archive is moved into the user-selected Proxmox `vztmpl` cache, the deployer checks its index media type, platform, descriptor hashes and sizes, and image configuration.
+Cached archives receive the same validation before reuse and an incompatible cache entry is replaced atomically.
 PVE's native OCI support was introduced in 9.1, so PVE 9.0 is rejected rather than failing partway through creation.

 This repository-local implementation is Community-Scripts-inspired, not yet a drop-in Community Scripts contribution.
 Their current contribution format uses